MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 Securing access to the VNet and application includes:

 - Securing traffic within the Azure environment to the application.
-- Using multi-factor authentication and conditional access policies for user access to the application.
+- Using multifactor authentication and conditional access policies for user access to the application.

 The following diagram shows both of these access modes across the reference architecture.